uzh-dqbm-cmi/cfDNA-Flow/README.md

 ## 3. Feature Extraction

 ### 3.1 Fragment length features
 cfDNA-Flow offers fragment length analysis; calculating the mean, median, and standard deviation values for fragments sized 100 to 220 base pairs (bp), corresponding to the mononucleosomal size range.
 Additionally, cfDNA-Flow calculates the frequencies of cfDNA fragment sizes ranging from 70 bp to 1000 bp in 10 bp bins.

 ### 3.2 Copy number changes
 cfDNA-Flow utilizes two copy number analysis tools: ichorCNA (v0.2.0) and tMAD, to estimate copy number changes and tumor fraction.

-### 3.3 Normalized coverage
+### 3.3 Binned coverage
-cfDNA-Flow splits the genome into 1-Mbp bins and counts the number of fragments in each region.
-It then scales the 1-Mbp bin-wise fragment counts by dividing them by the average number of fragments across all bins.
-This scaled coverage is used to calculate Pearson’s correlation between healthy and cancer samples.
-When calculating the correlation of the coverage of a healthy sample to the average coverage of healthy samples, the given healthy sample is excluded from the average.
+cfDNA-Flow splits the genome into 1-Mbp bins and counts the number of cfDNA fragments in each region.

 ### 3.4 Differential coverage analysis over DNase hypersensitivity sites
 This feature was calculated using [LIQUORICE](https://github.com/epigen/LIQUORICE/tree/master).
 Please note that the cfDNA-Flow pipeline does not integrate the LIQUORICE tool for detecting epigenetic signatures in cell-free DNA from liquid biopsies.
 However, you can find more information and access LIQUORICE through the following [link](https://liquorice.readthedocs.io/en/latest/).